Site Overlay

 Trauma: Fractures and broken bones, sprains, and tendon ruptures.

-Degenerative conditions: Arthritis in the ankle and foot.
+Degenerative conditions: ankle and foot arthritis.

 Nerve and skin issues: Neuromas, ingrown toenails, warts, and diabetic foot ulcers.